darnado/caledros-basic-blocks/README.txt

 = 1.2.2 =
 This update fixes a bug with the navigation links of the Posts Loop block.
 It also adds CSS styles to the Posts Loop and Category Loop blocks.

+= 2.0.0 =
+This update disables 5 blocks and 1 variation block for the Gutenberg editor in pages and posts.

 == Installation ==